netscaler/netscaler-k8s-ingress-controller/docs/cd/canary-azure-pipline/canary-deployment-with-azure-pipelines.md

 **kubernetes_configs**

-This directory includes the version based application specific deployment YAML files and the Helm based configuration files to deploy Citrix ingress Controller which is responsible to push Netscaler configuration to achieve canary deployment.
+This directory includes the version based application specific deployment YAML files and the Helm based configuration files to deploy Netscaler ingress controller which is responsible to push Netscaler configuration to achieve canary deployment.

 ![kubernetes_configs](../../media/canary-kubernetes-configs.png)

-**Note:** You can download the latest Helm charts from the [Citrix ingress controller Helm charts repository](https://github.com/citrix/citrix-helm-charts/tree/master/citrix-ingress-controller) and place it under the
+**Note:** You can download the latest Helm charts from the [Netscaler ingress controller Helm charts repository](https://github.com/citrix/citrix-helm-charts/tree/master/citrix-ingress-controller) and place it under the
 `cic_helm` directory.

 **deployment_configs**